the best sweet yeast roll dough i have ever found

 • Rolls baking in the oven.

-Preheat oven to 350 degrees when rolls are about 10 minutes from being ready for baking.
-When ready to bake place rolls in the oven and bake for 20-25 minutes.
+Preheat the oven to 350 degrees F when rolls are about 10 minutes from being ready for baking.
+Bake 20-25 minutes.
 They should be browned nicely and smell so good and yeasty!

 • Brushing baked rolls with butter.

-Brush tops of rolls with melted butter immediately when removed from the oven.
+Brush the tops of the rolls with melted butter immediately when removed from the oven.

 • Butter soaking into the butter.